 Each Assembly cohort comes together around a defined challenge.
 In 2017, the Assembly pilot program focused on the future of digital security.
 The cohort’s outputs are featured on the 2017 program and project pages.

-Our new cohort in 2018 will come together to tackle the challenges of artificial Intelligence and its governance.
-Applications are open!
-Read more below to find out about the program and how to apply.
+Our new cohort in 2018 will come together to tackle the challenges of artificial intelligence and its governance.
+Read more about the 2018 cohort, with bios and links to their own pages, here.

 Assembly is a program held at the Berkman Klein Center for Internet & Society at Harvard University and the MIT Media Lab, that explores different modes of education, collaboration, and development.

 The first iteration of the program ran from January to April 2017.
 Made up of sixteen developers and tech industry professionals from various sectors - private, public, civil, academia – the cohort had an unique opportunity to collaborate with other skilled developers across industries and backgrounds, to step back from day-to-day goals, and to explore novel solutions to deep problems.
 Their mission during the pilot?
 To investigate solutions to digital security issues.
 Visit the program and project page to see what the cohort accomplished.

 Split into three parts - a class, a design period, and a development period - Assembly challenges participants to build tools and technologies inspired by the class, the design process, and their own insights.

 Drawing from the successes and lessons learned during the pilot program, we will launch the second iteration of Assembly in January 2018.
 Continue reading below to learn more about the upcoming program.